vbsw/urlsaver/README.md

 These files must be in the same directory as the jar file.

 A valid URL file consists of pairs of lines.
-The first line is the URL, the second line are the tags.
-Tags are separated by white space (no new line between tags).
+The first line is the URL, the second line are the keywords.
+Keywords are separated by white space (no new line between keywords).
 Example URL file:

 	https://vivaldi.com